toppyy/gial/README.md

 ## Compiling

-Assuming you have G++ and nasm at your disposal, follow these steps.
+Assuming you have g++ and nasm at your disposal, follow these steps.

 First, build the compiler under build/